 - Bouzoubaa, M. and Osseiran, A. (2010).
 Exotic Options and Hybrids: A Guide to Structuring, Pricing and Trading.
 Wiley. (full book accessible online from HKUL by HKU students) - de Weert, F. (2008).
 Exotic Options Trading.
 Wiley. (full book accessible online from HKUL by HKU students) - Buchen, P. (2012).
 An Introduction to Exotic Option Pricing.
 CRC Press. - Yen, J. and Lai, K. K. (2014).
 Emerging Financial Derivatives: Understanding Exotic Options and Structured Products.
 Routledge. - Kyprianou, A., Schoutens, W., and Wilmott, P. (2005).
 Exotic Option Pricing and Advanced Lévy Models.
-Wiley. - Hull, J. C. (2014).
-Options, Futures, and Other Derivatives (9th Edition).
+Wiley. - Hull, J. C. (2018).
+Options, Futures, and Other Derivatives (10th Edition).
 Pearson.
 Supervisor: Dr. K.P.
-Wat, watkp@hku.hk, Dept of Statistics and Actuarial Science 19.
+Wat, watkp@hku.hk, Dept of Statistics and Actuarial Science 20.
 On Randomized Algorithm to Graph Problems Most graph problems are known to be NP complete or #P complete.
 While a deterministic linear time algorithm in solving those problem is not optimistic, there often exists linear time approximation algorithm by making use of randomization.
 The analysis of complexity and correctness often involves the use of probability theory.
 The student who takes this course is expected to study the basic theory in relation to randomized algorithm design and its application to some famous graph problems.
 All related literature will be provided.
 Supervisor: Dr. Jeff T.Y.
-Wong, jefftywong@hku.hk, Dept of Statistics & Actuarial Science 20.
-Investigation of Non-normality in a Simple Errors-in-variables Model In a classical linear regression model, it is usually assumed that the predictive variable is not subject to any kind of random error.
-However, it is not always true in many applications.
-In addition, it is also a common practice to assume that the error in the regression model is normally distributed.
-Unfortunately, we may often find that most real data sets do not really exhibit such nice properties.
-In this project, student will investigate the non-normality situation where the errors in a regression model exist.
-Computer programming skill is required.
-Requirement: Strong knowledge in computer programming and statistical simulation technique is a must.
-Supervisor: Dr. Raymond W.L.
-Wong, rwong@hku.hk, Dept of Statistics & Actuarial Science 21.
+Wong, jefftywong@hku.hk, Dept of Statistics & Actuarial Science 21/07/2021 21.
 Statistical Learning of Recurrent Events Data Recurrent events data is an important type of survival data, which is frequently encountered in practice.
 There has been a vast literature on recurrent events data analysis.
 For example, well-known methods include modeling the intensity process of recurrent events and modeling the marginal hazard of each recurrent event or the gap time between recurrent events.
 In addition, recurrent events problems can also be fit into the paradigm of multi-state models, for which transition probability or transition intensity between states can be estimated to characterize event progression.
 Another popular approach for recurrent events data is to specify covariate effects on mean or rate functions of recurrent events.
 This type of approach is attractive because mean or rate functions are more intuitive to interpret than intensity or hazard functions.
 This project will assess and compare the above-mentioned approaches.
 In addition, we will also employ various machine learning/deep learning techniques and develop powerful predictive models for recurrent events data.

 Requirement: R or Python.